francescotorre/deliverynote2xml/README.md

     ...and so on.

-    most fields have a label that is self-explanatory
+    most frames have a label that is self-explanatory

 4. Next follows item data.
 Each line in this section identifies one product: code, description and quantity.

     Note the first line is a sample and it's pre-filled

-5. Make sure to remove unused item fields, or the program will crash.
+5. Make sure to remove unused item frames, or the program will crash.

-   **Note: empty non-item fields need not to be removed.**
+   **Note: empty non-item frames need not to be removed.**

-6. More fields follow further on down in the template
+6. More frames follow further on down in the template

-## Unused Fields
+## Unused frames

-Some fields are empty.
+Some frames are empty.

 They can be used in the future to add more data, such as:

 \- vat code

-\- start/end transport date/time

 \- a footnote.

-Click inside any field and use arrow keys to move to the previous/next field.
+Click inside any frame and use arrow keys to move to the previous/next frame.

-Obviously, the source code of the application would need to be modified to account for the new fields.
+Obviously, the source code of the application would need to be modified to account for the new frames.

 ## Exception Handling

 Sometimes documents can have an invalid structure.

-A common glitch is when customer information is incorrectly placed in the DESCRIPTION field of the first item.
+A common glitch is when customer information is incorrectly placed in the DESCRIPTION frame of the first item.

 Look at the files in the **issues** folder to get an idea of how **DeliveryNote2XML** handles this occurrence.